We Wait and We Wonder

-"We Wait and We Wonder" is the third and final single performed by English drummer, singer-songwriter, record producer, and actor Phil Collins from his 1993 album Both Sides.
-It did not launch the album to the similar heights his previous efforts had achieved.
-It enjoyed similar success to the previous singles from the album, reaching number 45 on the UK Singles Chart, but failing to chart on the US Billboard Hot 100.
-It was his last single before the lead single of his next album Dance into the Light in 1996.

-The B-side varied.
-It was either "Take Me with You", "For a Friend", "Hero", Or Stevies Blues's "There's a Place for Us" (Instrumental).
-"Hero" itself originally appeared on David Crosby's album Thousand Roads, with Phil singing backing vocals.
-The version from the "We Wait and We Wonder" single is a demo featuring only Collins on vocal.
+"We Wait and We Wonder" is a song by English musician Phil Collins from his fifth solo album, Both Sides (1993).
+Written and produced by Collins, the song was released as the album's third and final single in April 1994.
+The single reached number 45 on the UK Singles Chart but failed to appear on the US Billboard Hot 100.
+Its accompanying music video was directed by Jim Yukich and filmed in London, England.
+One of the UK B-sides, "Hero", originally appeared on American singer David Crosby's album Thousand Roads, with Collins singing backing vocals.
+The version on the "We Wait and We Wonder" single is a demo featuring only Collins on vocal.

-History
+Background and lyrics

 The early 1990s saw a high scale of terrorism witnessed within Britain, inspiring Collins to write about how someone lives under such circumstances.

 "To the outsider it seems that we in Britain live daily under the cloud of terrorism.
 That familiarity sometimes makes you think of it as almost normal, then suddenly something will happen..." - Sleeve note from the album.

 In the press kit for the album, Collins explained that the song was an attack on both sides of the Irish Troubles - the terrorists and the government - for not being able to find a resolution, and that it was specifically inspired by the Warrington bombings.
 "It's just asking, 'What does it take to work this out?'
 How much further are we going to let it escalate?
 I don't pretend to have the answers.
 But when I see a mother and two children blown to bits by a bomb, I think this just can't go on....It's an emotional song, as much as a political one.
 I look at it as a simple sentiment from an ordinary person, an angry statement.
 I write these songs not in a bid to change things, because I don't really believe that I can change things to that extent, but it's really just to say 'This bothers me - does it bother anyone else?"